JonJagger/cyber-dojo/caches/readme.txt

    eg "Ruby, RSpec"
    To the left of the comma is the name of the language.
    To the right of the comma is the name of the test framework.
-   These two names appear in create page lists.
+   These two names appear in create choose-language+test page lists.
 2. It's folder under languages/ eg languages/Ruby1.9.3/Rspec
    This is where the manifest.json file lives.